+Pine essential oil has a sharp, fresh, and clean scent.
 Pine essential oil is distilled from the needles and resin of several varieties of pine trees.
 Scotch pine (Pinus Sylvestris) oil is recommended for use in aromatherapy and other herbal remedies.
 Poor quality pine oils lack sweetness and have a harsh aroma like turpentine.

 Pine essential oil is used in the treatment of eczema, psoriasis, athlete's foot, cuts, scabies, and sores.
 In aromatherapy, pine essential oil is used to refresh a tired mind and soothe mental stress.

 Pine essential oil is good for helping to fight fatigue and nervous exhaustion.
 It helps build strength, self confidence, and stamina.
 The scent of pine brings about a sense of freedom and can be warming or cooling depending on the situation.

 Pine essential oil reduces inflammation of the gall bladder when used in compresses and poultices.
 It may also be used as an inhalant for infections of the respiratory tract.
 Pine essential oil is used in the treatment of everything from pneumonia to stuffy noses.
 It is a powerful antiseptic and can relieve chest congestion.

 The scent of pine essential oil is good for the kidneys, adrenal glands, prostate, and reproductive organs.
 It is often used in the treatment of hepatitis.
 Women suffering from menopausal hot flashes and night sweats can benefit from the use of pine oil since it can reduce profuse sweating.